TOP Famous Companies with Arrow Logos

 In automotive branding, the Volvo logo incorporates an arrow, a design element that has led to some misconceptions.
 It is easy to mistake this symbol for a representation of the male gender; however, the arrow stands for the chemical symbol for iron.

-The direction of the arrow on the Volvo badge, pointing upward and to the right, subtly shows the idea of progress and innovation.
-This arrangement speaks to the brand’s forward-thinking nature and its desire for continuous improvement.
-It lets the consumer know that the company is not only strong but also committed to advances in technology and performance.
+The direction of the arrow on the Volvo badge, pointing upward and to the right, subtly suggests progress and innovation.
+This arrangement speaks to the brand’s forward-thinking nature and desire for continuous improvement.
+It lets consumers know the company is strong and committed to technological and performance advances.

-The arrow in the Volvo logo is a multi-layered symbol to convey different ideas, from reliability to the desire for progress.
+The arrow in the Volvo logo is a multi-layered symbol that conveys a range of ideas, from reliability to a desire for progress.
 This example shows how even a symbol as commonly used as the arrow can be used to create a unique set of values and corporate identity.

 Wrigley’s Spearmint